yhernandez55/House-Prices---Regression-Techniques/House_prices_report.md

 ## Modeling:
-The RMSE scores for the three distinct model types and their corresponding parameters are compared in the table below.
+The Logarithmic RMSE (LOG RMSE) scores for the three distinct model types and their corresponding parameters are compared in the table below.
 The models under evaluation include XGBoost, Linear Regression, and Neural Networks.
-Root Mean Squared Error (RMSE) is used to assess each model's performance.
-The purpose of this research is to evaluate the models' performance in predicting home prices by minimizing RMSE, a widely used statistic for comparing predicted and actual values.
+The LOG RMSE is used to assess each model's performance.
+The purpose of this research is to evaluate the models' performance in predicting home prices by minimizing the LOG RMSE, a widely used statistic for comparing predicted and actual values.

 | Type of Model    | Score: RMSE  | Parameters
 |------------------|--------------|------------